MIT-Scioly/MIT-Scioly.github.io/event-info.md

 ### Chemistry Lab and Forensics

 Competitors must bring the full laboratory kits specified in the Division C Chemistry Events Lab Equipment List, as well as required PPE.
 Students without PPE will not be permitted to enter the laboratory room.
+In addition, due to changes in MIT’s chemical safety policies, competitors cannot use open flames during the Forensics lab portion.

 ### Electric Vehicle